Frequently Asked Questions

 Sale of land for a purchase price which is three or more times the agricultural assessment placed on the land shall create a presumption that such land is not used primarily for bona fide agricultural purposes.
 Upon a showing of special circumstances by the landowner demonstrating that the land is to be continued in bona fide agriculture, this presumption may be rebutted.

 Application for agricultural classification must be made every year between January 1st and March 1st.
-The initial application is made on the long form (DR-482) available in the Property Appraiser’s Office.
+The initial application is made on the long form (DR-482) and is available in the Property Appraiser’s Office or on our web site, www.lcpafl.org.
 If the application is approved, you will receive notification by July 1st.
 If the application is denied, you will receive your copy of the denial no later than July 1st.
 Once an Ag application is approved, you will receive a renewal card at the beginning of each year.
 Please read this card carefully, note any changes, sign and date it, and return it to the Property Appraiser’s Office prior to March 1st.
 Even if the classification has been renewed, the application can still be denied if the operation does not meet the proper criteria from year to year.

 The appraiser’s office MUST be notified of ANY change in the agricultural use or status of the property.